privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

       coding fun!
   - type: textOnly
     textAlign: center
-    bgColor: "#faf6ee"
+    bgColor: "#ffffff"
     textColor: "#264548"
-    mdContent: Extend the excitement of our successful summer camp into the school year with our engaging School Break Camps!
-Designed to keep your child's mind buzzing with creativity and curiosity during school breaks, our camps offer a mix of coding challenges, captivating STEM explorations, and collaborative team activities.
+    mdContent: "#### Extend the excitement of our successful summer camp into the school year with our engaging School Break Camps!
+Designed to keep your child's mind buzzing with creativity and curiosity during school breaks, our camps offer a mix of coding challenges, captivating STEM explorations, and collaborative team activities."
   - type: buttons
-    bgColor: "#faf6ee"
+    bgColor: "#ffffff"
     fgColor: "#264548"
-    textColor: "#faf6ee"
+    textColor: "#ffffff"
     list:
       - title: View Schedule
-        content: "#"
+        content: /programs/camps-at-the-coding-space/
 ---
 The summer of 2023 at The Coding Space was a blast!
 From June to August, young tech enthusiasts gathered to dive into the world of coding and STEM.